 Why Live in Evergreen

-Evergreen, a historic neighborhood in Baltimore, is known for its dedication to preserving local green spaces like the Stony Run Stream valley and its meadow, which are home to wildlife such as rabbits, foxes, owls, and deer.
-The Evergreen Community Association actively engages residents through events like volunteer clean-ups, picnics, arts and crafts shows, and street parties.
-Established in 1873, Evergreen features around 200 homes, including narrow shingled Victorians, large Queen Anne houses with expansive porches, cozy shotguns, bungalows, and duplexes with distinct paint colors.
-While students attend Baltimore City Public Schools, options like Medfield Heights Elementary and private institutions such as the Friends School of Baltimore provide diverse educational opportunities.
+Evergreen, a historic Baltimore neighborhood established in 1873, is known for its dedication to preserving local green spaces like the Stony Run Stream valley and its meadow, which are home to wildlife such as rabbits, foxes, owls, and deer.
+The Evergreen Community Association actively engages residents through events in the park like volunteer clean-ups, picnics, arts and crafts shows, and street parties.
+The neighborhood features around 200 homes, including narrow shingled Victorians, large Queen Anne houses with expansive porches, shotgun-style, bungalows, and duplexes with distinct paint colors.
+Students attend Medfield Heights Elementary, part of Baltimore City Public Schools.
+Friends School of Baltimore, a private Quaker school, is another option.
 The neighborhood's proximity to Loyola University and Notre Dame of Maryland University offers residents access to cultural, arts, and educational events.
-Dining options along West Cold Spring Lane include Miss Shirley’s Café, known for its award-winning pancakes and fried-green tomatoes, while grocery needs can be met at Giant Food in nearby Hampden.
-Local attractions include the Evergreen Museum and Library, showcasing the Garrett's Gilded Age mansion and its art collection, and Sherwood Gardens, famous for its annual tulip display.
+Dining options along West Cold Spring Lane include Miss Shirley’s Café, known for its award-winning pancakes and fried-green tomatoes.
+Residents pick up groceries at Giant Food in nearby Hampden.
+Local attractions include the Evergreen Museum and Library, which showcases the Garrett's Gilded Age mansion and its art collection, and Sherwood Gardens, famous for its annual tulip display.

 Frequently Asked Questions